Missouri Bee Day 2025

 Other Featured Speakers:

-Dr. Judy Wu-Smart,
+Dr. Judy Wu-Smart

-Five simultaneous educational tracks of classes:
+Seven simultaneous educational tracks of classes:

 Attendees can choose from a wide range of topics.
 Sessions will cover essential subjects such as:

-Beginning beekeeping track
+All Day Beginning Beekeeping track

 Queen Rearing by Cory Stevens